MaxFishman/ICOM-FINAL-2025/README.md

 ### 🔹 Option A: Custom Code
 - Built entirely with HTML, CSS, and JavaScript
 - Host on GitHub Pages or Netlify
+- Must include readme.md file with information on your project

 ### 🔹 Option B: WordPress (Advanced Customization)
 - Must use a custom theme or customize using a builder like Elementor